Energy Meditation Behind the Temple of the Moon

 “Do not be afraid,” he said.
 “Let your mind go.”
 Then he started to play his drum.

-He chanted and sang in an ancient Aztec Nahuatl language.
-He paid tribute to the spirits, welcoming them in, and honoring them in prayer.
+He chanted and sang in the ancient Aztec Nahuatl language.
+He paid tribute to the spirits, welcoming them in and honoring them in prayer.
 I closed my eyes and felt my heartbeat align with the beating of the drum.
-His song went on and on and we floated on its waves.
+His song went on and on, and we floated on its waves.

 I drifted and thought of the spirits connected to this ancient land.
 So many people had lived, died and been sacrificed here.
 So many had worshiped, their collective energy permeating the soil.
 And here we were, calling on them and drawing on that energy.

-The song ended after about 20 minutes, and Alejandro led us in healing meditation.
+The song ended after about 20 minutes, and he led us in healing meditation.
 He challenged us to think back to childhood and our happiest memories.
 We needed to channel the spirit of our inner child.
-We were asked to remember what our life’s joy was before any hurt or pain settled on us.
+We were asked to remember our life’s joy before any hurt or pain settled on us.

 After a time, we talked about the prayers and singing, the land, the cave, and our emotions.
 Someone sobbed in the darkness.
-Then it was over.
+Soon, it was over.

 We gathered ourselves and made our way out of the cave.
 Now, we were free of any heaviness we brought with us, free from fear.
 We took some things with us, too: new beliefs, understanding and a connection to a bigger, more ancient world.

 This is part two of a three-part story.
-Read part one (at Teotihuacán) and part three (the shaman).
+Read about the pyramids and the shaman at the links below.

 Let’s Connect on Social Media and Email